-Presuppositions yield characteristic patterns of inference: unlike entailments, they are preserved in questions and under negation; and unlike entailments and presuppositions, they give rise to universal positive inferences under none-type quantifiers (Chemla 2009).
+Presuppositions yield characteristic patterns of inference: unlike entailments, they are preserved in questionsl, under negation, and under if, and they give rise to universal positive inferences under none-type quantifiers (Chemla 2009).
 Two examples are given in (12) and (13), involving the factive verb know and the change of state verb take off.
+While inferences might be weaker in the second case, we believe that they can be brought out by contrasting the presuppositional expression take off with the non-presuppositional control be on the ground and take off (the latter is non-presuppositional because the first conjunct guarantees that the presupposition of the second conjunct is 'locally satisfied', with the result that the conjunction as a whole doesn't presuppose anything).

 - (12) a.
 John knows that he is incompetent.

 - => John is incompetent

 - b.
 Does John know that he is incompetent?

 - => John is incompetent

 - c.
 John doesn't know that he is incompetent.

 - => John is incompetent

 - d.
+If John knows that he is incompetent, he'll get depressed.

+- => John is incompetent

+- e.
 None of these ten students knows that he is incompetent.

 - => each of these ten students is incompetent

-- (13) a.
-The company's plane will take off.

-- => the company's plane is on the ground

-- b.
-Will John's plane take off?

-- => the company's plane is on the ground

-- c.
-The company's plane won't take off.

-- => the company's plane is on the ground

-- d.
-None of the company's planes will take off.

-- => all of the company's planes are on the ground